Duquesne-class cruiser: Armament

 The requirement of a main armament of eight 203 mm guns housed in three or four lightly armoured turrets with magazine storage of 150 rounds per gun was made more difficult as the French had no 203 mm gun in their inventory.
-A new gun was designed with a simplistic constructed of a thick autofretted A tube, with a shrunk jacket and breach ring.
+A new gun was designed with a simplistic constructed of a thick autofretted A tube, with a shrunk jacket and breech ring.
 The gun was bored to 20.30 cm with a length of 50 calibers.
-The breach was sealed using a Welin-type interrupted screw breach that open upwards.
+The breech was sealed using a Welin-type interrupted screw breech that opened upwards.
 The weapon was designated as the 203 mm/50 (8 in) Model 1924 naval gun.
 The guns were mounted in four Cruiser Two Gun Turret Model 1924 providing a separation of the axis of the guns by 74 inches.
 The turret was plated with two sheets of 15 mm high tensile steel plate riveted together placed on all sides and roof for armour protection of 30 mm.
 The mount provided an elevation from minus 5 degree to plus 45 degrees with an elevation rate of ten degrees per second.
 The mount could be trained to plus or minus 90 degrees from the centerline of the vessel with a train rate of six degrees per second.
 The guns could be loaded at any degree of train but only between minus 5 and plus ten degrees in elevation.
 The loading cycle started with the rammer cocked by the recoil of the guns.
 A dredger hoist brought the shell and two half charge bags to the breech.
 The rammer drove the shell into the breech with the powder being loaded by hand.
 The breech would close and the gun would be fired.
 The guns could maintain a rate of fire of four to five rounds per minute.
 At maximum elevation an APC 1927 shell with a two half charges totaling 53 kilogram had a range of 31,400 m with a muzzle velocity of 850 m/s.
 The APC M1936 shell with two half charges totaling 47 kg had a range of 30,000 m with a muzzle velocity of 820 m/s.
 In 1939 the APC M1936 shell had a dye bag with a specific colour for each ship.
 Duquesne was red, Tourville was Yellow and Suffren was green.